OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 ### Troubleshooting

-For more information on troubleshooting, seeÂ [Troubleshooting Active Directory integration](/docs/home/administration/authentication-providers/troubleshooting-active-directory-integration.md).
+For more information on troubleshooting, see [Troubleshooting Active Directory integration](/docs/home/administration/authentication-providers/troubleshooting-active-directory-integration.md).